Hindu American Foundation: Establishment

-Hindu nationalist origins

-In 1991, Meghani had founded the University of Michigan's chapter of the Hindu Students Council (HSC), a nationwide network of student societies affiliated with the Vishwa Hindu Parishad America (VHPA).
-He went on to serve on the governing council of VHPA and authored an essay for the Bharatiya Janata Party (BJP) (Note: Meghani critiqued the "denigrations of Hindu traditions" and "pseudi-secularism" practiced by Indian National Congress and went on to warn Muslims about the need of adjusting to a Hindutva-ised Bharat.
-Meghani claims to have changed his views on the subject in the years since publication - the essay was, apparently, a part of his academic coursework (as a history-major at UMich) and he professes ignorance about how it came to BJP.) comparing Hindus — a religious majority in India — with Jews, Black Americans, and colonized groups, whose bottled-up anger, for over a millennium, allegedly found a channel of outburst in the rise of the Bharatiya Janata Party and the demolition of the Babri Masjid.
+Previously, in 1991, Meghani had founded the University of Michigan's chapter of the Hindu Students Council (HSC), a nationwide network of student societies affiliated with the Vishwa Hindu Parishad America (VHPA).
+He went on to serve on the governing council of VHPA and authored an essay for the Bharatiya Janata Party (BJP) (Note: Meghani critiqued the "denigrations of Hindu traditions" and "pseudo-secularism" practiced by the Indian National Congress and went on to warn Muslims about the need of adjusting to a Hindutva-ized Bharat.
+Meghani claims to have changed his views on the subject in the years since publication; the essay was, apparently, a part of his academic coursework and he professes ignorance about how it came to the BJP.) comparing Hindus, a religious majority in India, with Jews, Black Americans, and colonized groups, whose bottled-up anger, for over a millennium, allegedly found a channel of outburst in the rise of the Bharatiya Janata Party and the demolition of the Babri Masjid.

-Coalition Against Genocide (CAG) — a platform established in the aftermath of 2002 Gujarat riots against Hindu nationalist violence directed at minorities — alleged the formation of HAF to have been the outcome of Meghani's parleys on the governing council of VHPA and an effort to rebrand the Hindutva agenda (Note: Hindutva is the term used for the strand of Hindu nationalism in the present day context, which covers the present ruling party of India, the Bharatiya Janata Party, its parent organisation Rashtriya Swayamsevak Sangh, and dozens of affiliated organisations that are collectively termed the Sangh Parivar.) as "Hindu rights" to suit mainstream American politics.
+Coalition Against Genocide (CAG), a platform established in the aftermath of the 2002 Gujarat riots against Hindu nationalist violence directed at Muslims, stated that the formation of the HAF has been the outcome of Meghani's parleys on the governing council of the VHPA and an effort to rebrand the Hindutva agenda (Note: Hindutva is the term used for the strand of Hindu nationalism in the present day context, which covers the present ruling party of India, the Bharatiya Janata Party, its parent organization Rashtriya Swayamsevak Sangh, and dozens of affiliated organizations that are collectively termed the Sangh Parivar.) as "Hindu rights" to suit mainstream American politics.
 They further note most of the HAF office bearers to have been drawn from HSC activists.

-Response to claims about their origin

-HAF rejected that their founders had any ties with Hindu Nationalist politics and accused CAG's "leaders and member organisations" of "espousing Marxist ideology or fringe Islamist positions, openly advocating anti-American, anti-Israel, and anti-India views".
+The HAF rejected that their founders had any ties with Hindu Nationalist politics and accused CAG's "leaders and member organizations" of "espousing Marxist ideology or fringe Islamist positions, openly advocating anti-American, anti-Israel, and anti-India views".

 Activism

-HAF was the first American Hindu advocacy organization to have a professional organizational structure as well as full-time staff and is widely considered to be the most prominent organization in the Hindu advocacy field.
-The organization was heavily aided by Jewish advocacy groups during its development; it continues to work with the Anti-Defamation League.
+The HAF was the first American Hindu advocacy organization to have a professional organizational structure as well as full-time staff and is widely considered to be the most prominent organization in the Hindu advocacy field.
+The organization was aided by Jewish advocacy groups during its development; it continues to work with the Anti-Defamation League.